Ticket to Ride (board game): 1) Ticket to Ride (Original)

-The cards had a distinctive baking to provide incentive for players to draw more cards at the risk of getting additional destination cards.
+The cards had a distinctive backing to provide incentive for players to draw more cards at the risk of getting additional destination cards.
 This expansion has a "complexity rating" of 1.81 out of 5 on boardgamegeek.

-Reception – Reviews were mixed, with positive praise pragmatically considering nature of this free mini-expansion.
+Reception – Reviews were mixed, with positive praise considering the nature of this free mini-expansion.
 While giving the expansion a 5 out of 5 for style and a 4 out of 5 for substance, Shannon Appelcline (RPG) wrote "Mystery Train is a nice little expansion to Ticket to Ride; its not earth-shattering (or essential), but its worth going to the trouble to pick up, as it'll cause some slight changes in your Ticket to Ride games."
-Arno Steinwender (Spiele Test) wrote "Mystery Train complements Ticket to Ride well and brings variety to the game.
-Of course you can't expect 'the latest thing' from 10 new cards – but Mystery Train certainly manages to shorten the wait for the Europe expansion and wet your appetite for more!" (translated) In later reviews, the incompatibility with the newer, now standard, large card size, used in the USA 1910 expansion and the stand-alone versions was noted.
+In later reviews, the incompatibility with the newer, now standard, large card size, used in the USA 1910 expansion and the stand-alone versions was noted.
 Giving the expansion a 5 out of 10, Spiel Fritte wrote "Mystery Train is only available in small card format.
 If you want to play with the larger and more manageable cards, you can forget about this expansion.
 What a shame."
-On BoardGameGeek this expansion has an average rating of 6.65 and an adjusted "Geek Rating" of 5.852, from a combined vote of 944 voting users.
+On BoardGameGeek, As of 20 August 2026, this expansion has an average rating of 6.64 and an adjusted "Geek Rating" of 5.820, from a combined vote of 949 voting users.

 b) USA 1910 – USA 1910 had its premier release in conjunction with Spiel '06 (19 – 22 October 2006) in Essen, Germany.
 The initial release was packaged in a distinctive, 2-piece metal box.
 The release was limited, with some countries like the United States only having 10,000 copies made available.
 The expansion, which became a standard supplement to the original game, contained: